Richard Harrison Shryock: Awards and honors

-In 1944 Shryock became a member of the American Philosophical Society, serving as Librarian from 1958-65.
+In 1944 Shryock became a member of the American Philosophical Society, serving as Librarian from 1958 to 1965.
 He was president of the American Association of the History of Medicine from 1946 to 1948.
 In 1949 he was elected a fellow of the American Academy of Arts and Sciences.
 In 1959, he received the George Sarton Medal, the prestigious prize for lifetime achievement in the history of science of the History of Science Society (HSS) founded by George Sarton and Lawrence Joseph Henderson.
 Since 1984 the Shryock Medal Committee has annually awarded the Richard Shryock Medal to American or Canadian students for outstanding work in the history of medicine.
 For example, in 2008, the student Stephen E. Mawdsley of the University of Alberta received the medal for his article entitled Polio and Prejudice: Charles Hudson Bynum and the Racial Politics of the National Foundation for Infantile Paralysis, 1944-1954.